M2Team/NanaZip/ReadMe.md

         AndromedaMelody.)
   - [ ] Try to modernize the core implementation.
   - [ ] Try to Windows Runtime component for interoperability.
+  - [ ] Provide NanaZip Installer for simplify the deployment.
 - 3.x Series (2024 Q3)
   - [ ] Try to add option for save file names with UTF-8 in 7z archives.
   - [ ] Try to add extension for Windows File Explorer for give user immersive